Zynga forecasts current-quarter bookings above estimates

-(Reuters) - Zynga Inc (ZNGA.O), creator of online game FarmVille, forecast an increase in current-quarter bookings above estimates on Thursday, helped by the strong performance of its titles such as Zynga Poker and Words with Friends.
+May 4 (Reuters) - Zynga Inc, creator of online game FarmVille, forecast an increase in current-quarter bookings above estimates on Thursday, helped by the strong performance of its titles such as Zynga Poker and Words with Friends.

-Shares of the company rose 6.3 percent to $3.02 in extended trading.

 The company forecast bookings of $205 million in the second quarter, which ends June 30, beating the $195.5 million expected by analysts polled by financial data and analytics firm FactSet StreetAccount.
 Zynga posted bookings of $175 million for the same period a year earlier.